intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).

+If the capability KVM_CAP_GUEST_MEMFD_MAPPABLE is supported, then the flags field supports GUEST_MEMFD_FLAG_INIT_MAPPABLE, which initializes the memory as mappable by the host.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY